Sayings on Discipleship

 The Sacred Geometry Story

-Hypothetical Characters: a someone, a father, mother, wife, children, brothers, sisters, a disciple, two kings, an ambassador, a disciple of Jesus.
+The Characters: Jesus, a large crowd, four key men from the crowd, a disciple of Jesus, a father, mother, wife, children, brothers, sisters, two kings, an embassy of ambassadors.

 All 8880 diagrams/illustrations,